on2k23nm/on2k23nm.github.io/_posts/2025-06-03-SOLID-Design-Open-Closed-Principle.markdown

 categories: software-design
 # hero_image: /assets/images/ocp_hero.jpg # Or whatever your image path is
 # thumbnail: /assets/images/ocp_thumbnail.jpg # For smaller previews/cards
+description: Master the Open/Closed Principle (OCP) of SOLID design Principles.
+Learn to build software entities that are open for extension but closed for modification.
+Examples included!
 ---

 🚀 **About This Blog Series**